Lifecycle Management Integration Guide

 During these steps, notifications may be sent to the Issuer through Events.

-IMPORTANT Attribute updates are allowed only for ACTIVE or REINSTATED credentials.
+Attribute updates are allowed only for ACTIVE or REINSTATED credentials.
 Requests for SUSPENDED credentials are rejected.

 Attribute Updates Workflow